vogt4nick/dequindre/readme.md

                |_|
 ```

-Dequindre (_deh-KWIN-der_) is a minimalist scheduler for workflow automation.
-Dequindre makes it easy to configure, test, and deploy POC data pipelines.
+Dequindre /_de-KWIN-der_/ (n.): A minimalist scheduler for simple workflow automation.

+Dequindre makes it easy to configure, test, and deploy workflows.
 It also functions as a learning tool for students and professionals without the time or resources to setup the requisite architecture for a production data pipeline.